wbamberg/idl-reference/docs/nsIWebContentConverterService.md

 <tr>
 <td></td>
-<td>contentType
+<td>uri
-         The content type of the service being located
+         The service URI of the handler to locate.
 </td>
 </tr>